 PET has many benefits over other forms of packings.
 It is cost effective, durable and sustainable.
-Due to its light weight and easy moulding properties, it is very much preferred over other materials like paper, CFB, flex pack, etc. Manufactures can easily create packing which is aesthetically rich and durable at the same time, without compromising on anything.
-Moreover, this form of packing doesn’t add too much cost to the end product.
+Because of its lightweight and easy moulding properties, it is very much preferred over other materials like paper, CFB, flex pack, etc. Manufactures can easily create packing which is aesthetically rich and durable at the same time, without compromising on anything.
+This form of packing doesn’t add too much cost to the end product.
 It has non-reactive properties which make it fit to use for packing consumables and pharma products.
 To make packing that last long and withstand different environmental and handling conditions, preforms are tested strictly according to test standards.
 Testing devices like Polariscope, Wall thickness gauge, Colorimeter, etc. are some commonly used devices.

 Again, PET storage bottles and jars are tested with a top load tester.
-In this test, a specific load is applied from the top on the test material until buckling appears.
-The load is considered as a standard for that specific lot.
+In this test, it applied a specific load from the top of the test material until buckling appears.
+We consider the load as a standard for that specific lot.
 Another benefit of top-load testing is that it identifies the defect observed consistently throughout the faulty batch.
-For instance, deformity always appear around the neckline of the bottle, this helps the quality managers to estimate that preform design and specifications need to be reconsidered.
+For instance, deformity always appears around the neckline of the bottle, this helps the quality estimate that preform design and specifications need to be reconsidered.
 This is usually possible if preform testing using polariscope is skipped.